-Clinical quality measure: A quantifiable indicator used to evaluate how well the health center is achieving standards.
+Clinical quality measure: A quantified indicator used to evaluate how well the health center is achieving standards.

-Contracted personnel: People who work under contract at the health center, as opposed to being on salary.
-They may or may not work regular assigned hours and may or may not receive benefits.
+Contracted personnel: People who work under contract at the health center, as opposed to being a salaried employee.
 They DO NOT have withholding taxes deducted from their paychecks, and they have their income reported to the Internal Revenue Service (IRS) on a 1099 form.

-Countable visit: A documented encounter between a patient and a licensed or credentialed provider who exercises their independent professional judgment in the provision of services to the patient.
+Countable visit: A documented encounter in the patient health record between a patient and a licensed or credentialed provider who exercises their independent professional judgment in the provision of services to the patient.
 (Virtual visits are allowable for each of the service categories.)

-Denominator: As used in clinical quality measure reporting, patients who fit the detailed criteria described for inclusion in the specific measure to be evaluated.
+Denominator: The number below the line in a fraction, or the divisor.
+As used in clinical quality measure reporting, patients who fit the detailed criteria described for inclusion in the specific measure to be evaluated.